 - Free gift: Nespresso Original welcome kit with 14 different capsules

 We have another Gaggia machine to show off: the Brera.
-This moderately-priced coffee maker (but on the more affordable end for superautomatics) offers a user-friendly LED screen with push-button controls to make your ground or whole bean brewing session straight-forward and easy.
-Its rapid steam technology heats up coffee exceptionally fast without much sound through the process.
+This line of moderately-priced super-automatic espresso makers offers a user-friendly LED screen with push-button controls to make your espresso-making easy with both coffee grounds or whole espresso beans.
+Its rapid steam technology heats up coffee exceptionally fast without much sound through the brewing process.

-If you decide to opt for a cappuccino or latte with this Gaggia machine, you have that option too.
-The Pannarello steam wand is fast and ready to use right away.
+If you decide to opt for lattes, cappuccinos, and macchiatos with these Gaggia super-automatic machines, you have that option too.
+The Pannarello steam milk wand is fast, ready to use right away, and leaves no air bubbles in your milk froth.
 However, if there are any complaints to be made about this machine, its that the steam wand can only be rotated left to right and not forward.
-Otherwise, it’s a great machine with wonderful value.
+Otherwise, it’s a great super-automatic machine with wonderful value.

 - 15 bars of pressure

 - Easy-to-read LED display